VuchinaSystems/crowdtilt-api-spec/README.md

 # Terms of Use

-By accessing or using the Crowdtilt API you agree to be bound by the [Crowdtilt API Terms of Use](https://www.crowdtilt.com/api-terms).
+By accessing or using the Tilt API you agree to be bound by the [Tilt API Terms of Use](https://www.tilt.com/api-terms).